k3vinw/mwd.vim/README.md

 > Why doesn't Vim follow the path that I supplied to it at startup?

-Well this plugin might be for you! :smiley:
+Well this plugin just might be for you! :smiley:

-No more fussing with having to manually change your current working directory to your desired path.
-MWD is a simple plugin for Vim that handles this task for you automatically and requires zero-configuration.
+No more fussing with manually changing the current working directory after startup.
+MWD is a simple plugin that handles this task for you automatically and requires zero-configuration.

 It should work like magic! :sparkles: